 “Voice of the Customer” – VOC in short – is a key topic in all kind of customer service, TQM or Lean Six Sigma training and related project work.
 There are two main categories for VOC data, reactive and proactive.
-Proactive data is collected with methods like focus groups, interviews, observations, surveys or test customers, whereas reactive data is mainly based on customer complaints, feedback, hotline data or warranty claims.
+Firstly, proactive data is collected with methods like focus groups, interviews, observations, surveys or test customers.
+Secondly, reactive data is mainly based on customer complaints, feedback, hotline data or warranty claims.
 The nature of the human being restricts itself almost always to negative comments through reactive data channels.

 Asking staff working in customer service departments about the nature of the feedback they receive from customers will result in answers like “No-one calls to tell us how good we are in delivering our service.
 Most of the calls – that are not questions – are more or less strong complaints.”
 On the one hand, this sounds frustrating, “not fair”.
 On the other hand, “negative feedback” is very powerful due to the fact that someone takes the time and tells us what goes wrong in our processes, hence shows us opportunities for getting better, for getting more competitive, for growing.
 The quality of this kind of information is usually much better than the feedback received via proactive channels like surveys due to the fact that respondents of surveys do usually not have a stake in the issue.